pgp/XFiles/README.md

 - Roothelper native executable (embedded as binaries in the libs folder)

 ### Releases
-Prebuilt APKs are available in the Release section of this repo.
+Prebuilt APKs are available in the [Releases](https://github.com/pgp/XFiles/releases) section of this repo.
 RootHelper standalone binaries will be available soon.

 ### Demos
 Usage demos are available [here](https://github.com/pgp/XFilesDemos).